 COVID-19 vaccination is a key factor in the health and safety of the UWM campus community.

-UWM is partnering with the Milwaukee Health Department to host vaccination clinics during October.
-Clinics will be held at the UWM Student Union in the Wisconsin Room.
+UWM is partnering with the Milwaukee Health Department to host walk-in vaccination clinics in November and December.
+Clinics will be held at the UWM Student Union in the Union Ballroom.

-Pfizer vaccine will be available.
-Booster doses are available for individuals who are eligible, in addition to individuals receiving their first or second dose of vaccine.
+First and second doses of vaccines are available, as well as booster doses for all individuals who are 18 and older.
 Please bring your vaccine card or proof of vaccine via the Wisconsin Immunization Registry if you have received previous vaccinations.
+For booster doses, it must be at least six months since receiving the primary vaccines series.

-UWM students also may schedule an appointment for vaccination at the Norris Health Center on the main campus.
+UWM students only: Students may also schedule an appointment for vaccination at the Norris Health Center on the main campus.
 Call 414-229-4716.

 All COVID-19 vaccinations are free of charge.
 The federal government is providing the vaccine for free to anyone living in the United States, regardless of immigration or health insurance status.